runderwoman/faaspot-cli/docs/index.rst

 FaaSpot Documentation
 =====================

-FaaSpot is a SaaS service that enables you to run functions as a service (FaaS), and reduce your monthly Cloud expenses.
+FaaSpot is a SaaS service that enables you to run Functions as a Service (FaaS), and reduce your monthly Cloud expenses.

-- You need us if you are using an expensive, powerful machine to run a smallset of tasks multiple times.
+- You need us if you are using an expensive, powerful machine to run a small set of tasks multiple times.
 - With FaaSpot you can replace the expensive machine with a much smaller one, and use FaaSpot to run your functions.
-- The cost of FaaSpot is fixed, you decide how much money you'll pay at the end of the month.
+- The cost of FaaSpot is fixed.
+You decide how much money you'll pay at the end of the month.
-- With FaaSpot you'll get scale out-of-the-box, for less, much less, money.
+- With FaaSpot you'll get scale out-of-the-box for less, much less, money.

 .. code-block:: sh